 One of the crew makes it back to the base and sends out a distress call before being attacked by something unseen.
 Responding to the call another ship, a Chinese research vessel bound for Europa is diverted to rescue them.
-And for one of them, Feng Tong (Suo Xiao Kun), it’s personal, his long absent father, Feng Weiyi (Shi Liang, Skyfire), is among those needing rescued.
+And for one of them, Feng Tong (Suo Xiao Kun), it’s personal, his long-absent father, Feng Weiyi (Shi Liang, Skyfire), is among those needing to be rescued.

 At this point Mutation on Mars turns into a more typical mad scientist monster movie.
 It seems one of the scientists, a maniacally grinning Caucasian (Nathaniel Boyd, Future Chase, Bleeding Steel), decided to do some unauthorized experiments with chameleons and a baleen whale embryo.
 He somehow grew a flying whale in a petri dish without anyone noticing.
 The chameleon creature shows its gratitude for being given life by eating him as he rants about what a great breakthrough he made.

 If you can suspend your disbelief enough, or have drunk enough, to get past these lapses, and a load of Chinese propaganda, Mutation on Mars is enjoyably stupid fun.
 It all boils down to a mad race against time and the chameleon monster to get to the ship.
 And then to get past the whale.

 Director Na Liu does a good job of keeping the pace fast and the plot moving along.
 She gets help from the VFX team, the CGI, which is usually horrible in these films, is convincing.
 The model work is also surprisingly well done for a change.
 I’d have to say that Mutation on Mars is a step forward for Chinese science fiction and creature films in terms of its effects and action scenes.
 But in terms of plotting it’s a step back.
 And, while it will play well in its homeland, the blatant propaganda will strike a sour note with international audiences.